Berlin based writer and storyteller

 Glasgow

-I studied Philosophy and English at the University of Glasgow and was awarded the Edward Caird Medal in 2005.
-On graduating with a masters degree, I got my dream job at Sub Club︎︎︎ coming aboard just one week after my final exam as an in-house writer and co-promoter for Saturday nights, Subculture.
+I studied Philosophy and English at the University of Glasgow where I received the Edward Caird Medal in 2005.
+On graduating with a Masters, I got a dream job at Sub Club︎︎︎ coming on board a week after my last exam in a freewheeling role as writer and promoter mostly working on Subculture, the club’s flagship weekly resident-led Saturday night.

-Working with a tight-knit group of artists and permanent staff, I helped steer one of the UK’s most influential independent venues through a complex period of transition, helping to secure both commercial futureproofing, robust artistic integrity and an incredible sense of community (that, 20 years on, still shines bright today).
+Working with a tight-knit group of artists and staff (including a young Hudson Mohawke and several founding members of LuckyMe), I helped steer one of the UK’s most influential independent venues through a complex period of transition, helping to secure both commercial futureproofing, robust artistic integrity and an incredible sense of community (that, 20 years on, still shines bright today).

 London